Czech Reclaim Pride group wants to come back to fundamentals of queer activism

 While the Czech Republic is often seen as one of the most liberal countries in Central and Eastern Europe when it comes to the rights of LGBT people and sexual minorities, activists insist there’s still a long way to go.

-Rise of online hate speech, political scapegoating by the highest state representatives (including President Milos Zeman or far-right leader Tomio Okamura), not to mention the sterilization of transgender people: for Kryštof Stupka, the image of the Czech Republic as a relatively safe haven for LGBTQ people is biased and only based on the higher level of tolerance and inclusiveness observed in Prague.
+Rise of online hate speech, political scapegoating (including by President Milos Zeman or far-right leader Tomio Okamura), not to mention the sterilization of transgender people: for Kryštof Stupka, the image of the Czech Republic as a relatively safe haven for LGBTQ people is biased and only based on the higher level of tolerance and inclusiveness observed in Prague.

-“As soon as you get out of Prague, the situation is much more dire in the rest of the country,” he warns.
+“As soon as you get out of Prague, the situation is much more alarming,” he warns.

-With the LGBT movement often described as a “radical leftist ideology” and an “attack against traditional values” across the region, the alternative march planned by Reclaim Pride could face intensified attacks by conservative circles.
+With the LGBT movement often described as a “radical leftist ideology” and an “attack against traditional values” across the region, the alternative march planned by Reclaim Pride could be targeted by conservative circles.

 “For me it doesn’t matter”, M. Stupka brushes off.
 “My priority is towards the queer community”, he says, adding that they could ride the momentum to start a full-fledged organization.